 6. The definition of "public-health emergency" in this Act also includes the phrases "affected population" and "high probability."
 In this Act, "affected population" refers to the set of individuals who are likely or actually at risk of harm from the threatened or actual infectious, biologic, radiologic, or chemical agent or toxin that may justify the declaration of a public-health emergency.
 In this way, the size of the "affected population" is determined by the nature and scope of a particular threat.
 While the nature and scope of a threat may result in the determination that the "affected population" is the population of the state or of one or more political subdivisions of a state, the "affected population" need not correspond to the boundaries of one or more political subdivisions of a state.
-In this Act, the phrase "high probability" is intended to mean higher than would reasonably be expected in the absence of the agent or toxin, the threat or presence of which may justify declaring a public-health emergency.
+In this Act, the phrase "high probability" is intended to mean significantly higher than a base-line that would reasonably be expected in the absence of the agent or toxin, the threat or presence of which may justify declaring a publichealth emergency.
+So, for example, deaths or disabilities caused by common tobacco use could not constitute a public-health emergency when the number of deaths or disabilities that occur are about what would be expected given the baseline incidence of deaths and disabilities that happen year-to-year from tobacco use.
+Meanwhile, when, as a result of opioid use, a significant spike in deaths occurred above the baseline of what would be expected, this could have constituted a public-health emergency if all other elements of the definition of public-health emergency are also satisfied.